sankalp1999/Embeddit/README.md

 1. Ensure that you have activated the virtual environment.

-2. Navigate to the project directory.

-3. Place the images you want to index and search in the designated image folder (default: images).
+2. Place the images you want to index and search in the designated image folder (default: `images/` folder).

-4. Run the following command to start the application:
+3. Run the following command to start the application:

    ```